-The heroes of How to Survive a Plague accelerated development lifethe medication.
-The saving urgency their fight was palpable and it was driven by personal desperation; every day, they watched their friends and lovers get sick and die, even as they worried about their own health.
+The heroes of How to Survive a Plague accelerated the development of life-saving medication.
+The urgency of their fight was palpable and it was driven by personal desperation; every day, they watched their friends and lovers get sick and die, even as they worried about their own health.
 In about 9 years, the relentless work of the early AIDS activists helped turn a diagnosis of HIV from a near certain death sentence to a mostly survivable condition for those who could access care and treatment.